 - Do you know what the Very Hungry Caterpillar eats in French (or that the caterpillar is a ‘she’ in the translation and why)?
 Our Year 5s will!

 - Do you know what le Petit Nicolas gets up to at school?
 Our Year 6s will!

 - Do you know your pétanque from your boules?
 Our Year 7s will!

 - Do you know how to canoe down the Ardèche?
 Our Year 8s will!

-From the Michaelmas term 2021, Year 3 pupils will learn French and Italian, Year 4 will learn French and German, Year 5 will be introduced to Spanish and continue French, in Year 6 we will bring in Latin alongside French and in Years 7 and 8 most pupils will study French and choose to study either Spanish or Latin as their second language.
-Pupils for whom two languages in KS3 is not appropriate, extra literacy and numeracy lessons are taught in lieu of Spanish or Latin.
+Year 3 pupils will learn French and Italian, Year 4 will learn French and German, Year 5 will be introduced to Spanish and continue French.
+In Year 6 we continue learning French via a KS3 textbook and in Years 7 and 8 most pupils will study French and choose to study either Spanish or Latin as their second language.
+Pupils for whom two languages in KS3 is not appropriate, will be taught extra literacy and numeracy lessons in lieu of Spanish or Latin.

 We aim to practise all four skills in our lessons: Listening, Speaking, Reading and Writing.